open-telemetry/opentelemetry-collector-contrib/connector/routingconnector/README.md

 ## Differences between the Routing Connector and Routing Processor

-- Routing on context values is only supported for logs at this time.
 - The connector routes to pipelines, not exporters as the processor does.

 [Connectors README]:https://github.com/open-telemetry/opentelemetry-collector/blob/main/connector/README.md